swt30/thesis/chapters/04-heating/04-heating.md

 ## Summary and discussion

 I have examined the mass--radius relation for watery planets consisting of three distinct layers: an isothermal iron/silicate core, an adiabatic watery envelope and a radiative atmosphere.
-I employed a two-stream atmospheric profile from @Guillot2010 to simplify the atmospheric structure and avoid a full radiative calculation, reducing the number of key parameters to two: the irradiation temperature and the internal temperature.
+I employed a two-stream analytic atmospheric profile from @Guillot2010 to simplify the atmospheric structure and avoid a full radiative calculation, reducing the number of key parameters to two: the irradiation temperature and the internal temperature.
 I used my improved temperature-dependent equation of state to fully capture the thermal behaviour of water in the convective region, as well as temperature-dependent prescriptions for opacity.
 I then linked the internal heating of the planet to the temperature at the base of the atmosphere to test whether these planets could be significant inflated by internal sources of heating.